ndorvillearnold/react_with_typscript/README.md

 I also learned

-2. basic syntax and features
+2. Basic syntax and features
-3.functioning typing and annotations
+3. Functioning typing and annotations
 4. Design patterns
-5. arrays
+5. Arrays
-6. modules systems
+6. Modules systems
 7. classes and refressioer on oop

 <br>